Villa Paradiso

 Practical information and budget tips

-• The visit at Finca Las Mujeres is free.
-After the presentation of the cocoa culture and the tasting offered by Deisy and her family, visitors are welcome to buy the farm’s products: raw cocoa balls (1 CUC), unsweetened cocoa bars package (2 CUC), sweetened cocoa bars package (2 CUC), chocolate bars (2 for 1 CUC), chocolate bonbons (4 for 1 CUC), peasant mix to make chorote (2 CUC) and cocoa butter (one container for 4 CUC).
-We encourage you to buy some of these products and support this family farm so they can benefit from sustainable tourism
+• The visit to Finca Las Mujeres is free.
+After the presentation of the cocoa culture and the tasting offered by Deisy and her family, visitors are welcome to buy the farm’s products: cocoa balls, unsweetened cocoa bars, sweetened cocoa bars, chocolate bars, bonbons, peasant mix to make chorote and cocoa butter.
+We encourage you to buy some of these products and support this family farm (or any other one in the area, such as Zoila’s or Lisbeth’s, who speaks German) so they can benefit from sustainable tourism

 • These visits and excursions can also be done cycling.
 Finca Las Mujeres is located 15 km from Baracoa and you ride through very beautiful rural areas.
 If you decide to combine the farm visit with El Manglito beach, you will cover some 22 km (one way, plus 22 on your way back).
 And if you go all the way to the Yumurí Canyon, it’s 28 km one way, plus 28 on your way back.

-• Renting a good bicycle for the day in Baracoa costs between 5 and 6 CUC.
+• Renting a bicycle for the day in Baracoa costs between 5 and 10 USD/EUR.

 • At Villa Paradiso we offer our guests complimentary cycling maps to the Baracoa region.
 We invite you to learn more about cyclotourism in the Baracoa region.